construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/005_complete_guardian_dragon_setup.md

 ---

 Beautiful Guardian Dragons!
 Trish here with you as we bring together everything we've learned into one complete, flowing setup process.
-Today we're gonna walk through the entire Guardian Dragon transformation from unboxing your new machine to having a fully sovereign, secure, and sacred technology setup.
+Today we're gonna walk through the entire Guardian Dragon transformation from unboxing your new machine to having a fully sovereign, secure, and aspiringly-aspiringly-sacred technology setup.

 ## The Sacred Transformation Overview 🌅🔄